 Fusion?
 To quote MacKay: Fusion power is speculative and experimental.
 I think it is reckless to assume that the fusion problem will be cracked.

 I’d say much the same thing about all four nuclear sustainability options, to be frank.
-Fusion is certainly more speculative than the other three, but none of them are well-established processes – unlike wind turbines.
+Fusion is certainly more speculative than the other three, but none of them are well-established processes – unlike wind turbines and solar panels.